While working in the media industry, I taught myself how to code to build a platform that connects women and minorities to professional opportunities.

 From how you hire, share internal communication, and deploy external messaging to how you structure your entire organization - nearly everything within your business should be put into a written process document and continually optimized.

 By having a process in place, you can better track and locate inefficiencies.
-Processes can be modular and stack.
+Processes can be modular and stacked.
 That allows you to test and modify them as it becomes clear what works and what doesn’t.

 The best leaders I’ve known are the ones who continually commit to creating more efficient systems.